ayivima/vectorkit/README.rst

 ``subtract`` - Returns a new vector, which is the result of the subtraction of one vector from another

 ``subvec`` - Returns a new vector which is a slice from the original vector

+``tanh`` - Passes a vector through a TanH function and returns a new vector

 ``to_list`` - Returns a list of the components of a vector